-The systems interconnect for SPARC M7-8 and M7-16 servers is implemented with the interconnect assemblies.
-The SPARC M7-8 server uses interconnect assemblies that are contained within the 10U space of the CMIOU chassis.
+The systems interconnect for the SPARC M8-8 server is implemented with the interconnect assemblies.
+The interconnect assemblies are contained within the 10U space of the CMIOU chassis.
 Five interconnect assemblies provide the coherency link (CL) connections (glueless systems interconnect) between the CMIOU boards.
-One interconnect assembly is used for communication between the CMIOU boards and the dual SPs at the top of the CMIOU chassis.
-The wiring in the interconnect assemblies is different for the two variants of the SPARC M7-8 server in order to support either one or two electrically isolated PDoms.
+One interconnect assembly is used for communication between the CMIOU boards and the dual SPs at the top of the chassis.
+The wiring in the interconnect assemblies is different for the two variants of the SPARC M8-8 server in order to support either one or two electrically isolated PDoms.